plzin/plzin.github.io/posts/mba-theorem.md

 </table>
 </code>

-To me this is a bit ugly, because e.g. $\lnot 1 = -2$, so if we had 8-bit numbers it would be 254.
+To me, this is a bit ugly, because e.g. $\lnot 1 = -2$, so if we had 8-bit numbers it would be 254.
 But this is (of course) correct and ultimately does not matter.
 In the example from Part 1, I intentionally chose rewrite operations without negation so we would not run into this.